Northern Coast Officials

 Get your partner's back.
 If your partner is about to do something wrong, such as carry a coffee mug onto the field, smoking in the parking lot, not wearing the proper NCOA hat, etc, tell him/her that it is NOT acceptable.

-The way an umpire presents himself before, during and after a game goes a long way toward managing conflict.
+The way an umpire presents him/herself before, during and after a game goes a long way toward managing conflict.
 Simply put, you’ve got to look like you know what you’re doing and look confident while handling situations.
 An umpire with presence projects an aura of confidence, not arrogance.
 Commands respect through stature and demeanor rather than demanding respect.
 Looks athletic with comfortable, fluid mannerisms.
 Positive body language.
 Movement is brisk and purposeful – not overly deliberate.
 Keeps head up.
 Composed.
 Coaches and players can sense nervousness and may become aggressive, thinking they can easily influence an umpire and gain an advantage.
 Younger umpires should be prepared to deal with more conflict than an older umpire.
 Coaches tend to test rookies because there’s a perception that they are more easily influenced than veterans.

 Ways to improve your presence: